 These changes have resulted in delays in delivering mail and parcels to customers.
 During labor strikes, for instance, mail delivery can be disrupted for weeks, with mail piling up in distribution locations.
 During such disruptions, Canada Post may issue a “yellow alert” or “red alert” to customers, warning them of possible delivery delays.

 To address these challenges, Canada Post is exploring several initiatives to improve its financial situation while maintaining its obligation to provide postal services to all Canadians.
-These include optimizing delivery routes, using new technology to increase efficiency, and negotiating with the Canadian Union of Postal Workers to find solutions to labor disputes.
+These include optimizing delivery routes, using new technology to increase efficiency, and negotiating with the Canadian Union of Postal Workers to solve labor disputes.

 Compliance with Mailing Requirements